MarkPearlCoZa/Blog_General/_posts/2016-08-21-Why-do-a-Hackathon.md

 I think ideation should be given more airtime.
 I propose ideation over a one and a half day period.
 That means one and a half days to come up with a really good idea.

-One and a half days you say.
-That seems like a really long time just for the idea?
+One and a half days you say - that seems like a really long time just for the idea?

 Yes it is, let me explain why I motivate this length.